What is Elder Law and How Can an Elder Law Attorney Help?

 Although you will have made a gift of the “remainder interest” and may need to report this gift on a gift tax return, at your death, your children will receive a full step up in basis as to the value of the home because of your life estate.
 Basis is the purchase price plus any capital improvements.
 Obtaining a full step up in basis is especially important if you have owned your home for a number of years and the value has significantly appreciated.

 For example: lets say you purchased a property in 1980 in Park Slope, Brooklyn for a price of $80,000.
 You have made $20,000 worth of improvements in the home.
 The total basis in the home is therefore $100,000.
 Now, in 2017, your property is worth $800,000.
 If you make an outright transfer, then, when your children sell the home, they will be subject to capital gains tax on the difference between your original purchase price plus cost of capital improvements ($100,000) and the sales price (lets say its $800,000).
 The combined state/federal capital gains tax is approximately 23%.
 If, however, you retain a life estate and your children sell the home after you die, then the basis in your children’s hands is stepped up to the fair market value of the parcel, or $800,000.
 Now when the children sell the home after you die, they will mitigate, if not altogether eliminate the capital gains tax.

 Please note that an unrestricted life estate will not adversely affect your continuing eligibility for the Veteran’s exemption, but a restricted life estate would.
 As to the Senior Citizen’s reduction or School Tax Relief (STAR) exemption, the transfer may adversely affect your continuing eligibility for this reduction.

-Consult an attorney to identify the appropriate strategy for your home.
+Consult an elder law attorney to identify the appropriate strategy for your home.